SeoShinYoun/Scripting-with-COVID-19-TraceTogether-SHN-Monitoring-System/README.md

 # COVID-19-TraceTogether-SHN-Monitoring-System

-Replicating the TraceTogether and SHN Monitoring system in Singapore!
+Imitating the TraceTogether and SHN Monitoring system in Singapore!

 Basic Features:
 (e.g. Checking-in and checking out of various hotspots, Determining number of days for Stay Home Notice and Booking-in system for hotels/Home based on user information)